xaukael/ffs/README.md

 Updates

+1.9.0
+  - Big update to the hook for actor updates.
+The sheet no longer fully re-renders.
+If a span has an @value that matches the update, it will be updated individually.
+  - This might break updates in some systems if they are still using getRollData values.
+Working on a fix for this.

 1.8.8
   - reverted using .getRollData() for @ field button because it broke double click to edit because some systems return realative values rather than updatable ones